 1. Motivation can help us change behavior

-Motivation can help us get rid of bad habits, overcome addictions, or change our behavior.
+The first reason why motivation is important is that it can help us get rid of bad habits, overcome addictions, or change our behavior.
 That’s why interventions are so often used to help people facing substance abuse problems.

 Motivation works powerfully to help us make the changes we need to get to where we want to go.